2023 Best Value Allied Health Professions Associate Degree Schools in Wisconsin

 Read full report on Allied Health Professions at Moraine Park Technical College

-With a ranking of #8, Mid-State Technical College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
-Located in the rural area of Wisconsin Rapids, Mid-State is a public school with a small student population.
+Mid-State Technical College landed the #8 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Located in the rural area of Wisconsin Rapids, Mid-State is a public college with a small student population.

 Read full report on Allied Health Professions at Milwaukee Area Technical College